MuteBard/Unity_Shaders/Notes/dev/DEV-02.md

 ![](../images/DEV-02/DEV-02-J.png)

-    Then we actually call our sharder function.
+    Then I actually call our sharder function.
 It takes in the struct Input that you declared. it also specifies the output.
     The output structure changes changes depending on the lighting model used.
 In this case, the lighting is Lambert and therefore the output is the SurfaceOutput struct.